gcrtnst/sw-luadocs-helper/docs/en/usage-recognize.md

 - `capture_path`: Location of screenshots taken with the `capture` subcommand.
   - If a file is specified, the application processes that file.
   - If a folder is specified, the application processes all files directly under that folder.
-  - It uses Pillow to save images.
+  - It uses Pillow to load images.
 See `python -m PIL` for a list of supported image formats.
 - `recognize_path`: Output destination for text files
   - If a file is specified in `capture_path`, this argument must also be a file.
   - If a folder is specified in `capture_path`, this argument must also be a folder.
 Files will be output directly under this folder.
 Each output file is renamed from the input file name with `.txt` extension.